ConvincibleMedia/ConvincibleMedia/source/index.md

   link: '87039'
   live: true
 - name: Experience
-  description: We’ll review customer touchpoints to fix all the little things that
-    matter.
+  description: How do you want your audience to feel?
+Leave the details to us.
   link: '91180'
-  live:
+  live: true
 - name: Copywriting
-  description: We’ll understand your ideas, then find the words that communicate them.
+  description: We get your ideas clear.
+Then get them across clearly.
   link: '91181'
-  live: false
+  live: true
 - name: Print Design
-  description: We’ll create printed materials that entice your audience to engage.
+  description: Graphics and text are just ink.
+We use design to print ideas and emotions.
   link: '91182'
-  live: false
+  live: true
 - name: Strategy
-  description: We’ll solve your marketing riddles, and help you streamline your operation.
+  description: We’ll solve your marketing riddles, to reveal the right path.
   link: '91183'
-  live:
+  live: true
 - name: Documents
   description: We’ll bring the information in your documents and reports into focus.
   link: '91184'
-  live:
+  live: true
 - name: Social/Digital
-  description: We’ll set up your social media or digital channels and prepare their
-    content.
+  description: In the digital world, there's a better route to your audience.
+We'll
+    navigate.
   link: '91185'
-  live:
+  live: true
 quotes:
 - item_type: block_body_pullquote
   paragraphs: Virgil [Owner at Convincible] has an excellent range of skills that